malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 In the block `Current status` choose `Run forever` in the list and then click on the button `Not running - click to run`.

-Process automatically updates in the area below.
+Process automaticaly updates in the area below.

 ![Pattern d'URL]({{ site.baseurl }}/assets/tutorial/7.run_crawler.png)